dataset-ninja/multi-topography-dataset-for-wind-turbine-detection/README.md

-# Multi-topography dataset for wind turbine detection from remote sensing image
+# Multi-topography Dataset for Wind Turbine Detection from Remote Sensing Image

-Wind Turbines 6 is a dataset for object detection tasks.
+Multi-topography Dataset for Wind Turbine Detection is a dataset for object detection tasks.